bbauska/Coursera-Bootstrap/readme.md

 parts; one, which is the area code and the second one, which would be the actual telephone number.

-I\'m going to take this part of the code, which was the input field that we had for the first name and then create another one down below here, which I\'m going to use for the telephone number itself.
+I&apos;m going to take this part of the code, which was the input field that we had for the first name and then create another one down below here, which I&apos;m going to use for the telephone number itself.

 And now we will turn this first one into the field for entering the area code.

-You could also use it for example, for country code if that\'s what you wish to put in the form.
+You could also use it for example, for country code if that&apos;s what you wish to put in the form.

-For the area code itself, I\'m going to apply for the div, the classes="col-5 col-md-3 here".
+For the area code itself, I&apos;m going to apply for the div, the classes="col-5 col-md-3 here".

 Notice that for the medium screen, we have two columns occupied by the